vrthra-forks/libcursed/README.md

 **libcursed**, _2019 -- 2021_

-_This file last updated on 18 February, 2021_
+_This file last updated on 29 December, 2021_

 ### Brief Description ###